HokoraYinphineMPP/obsidian-git-sync/docs/Week 1 Econ.md

 - Markets are guided by prices and quantities
 	- people decide how much of something to buy based on its price
 		- both jobs and goods

+## Market organize most, but not all econ activity

+# Summary
+- Economics is the study of

+## The concept of tradeoff
+- We defined economics as **decision under conditions of scarcity**
+- a **tradeoff** is a situation in which choosing one of something leads to less of something else
+	- ex
+		- producing more gives us more goods and services, but possibly at the expense of addition pollution
+		- working more gives you more money/income, but less time to rest or study for school
+		- hiring more workers allows you to create/sell more output, but costs you more to operate

+## Breaking down the tradeoff concept
+- When economics study choices (consumption behavior, macro policy choices, etc.), they work with models
+	- they develop a model, or a simplified view to try to understand how people make their choices
+	- two examples today
+		- Budget constraint from microeconom
+		- Production Possibilies Frontier (aka "PPF") from macroecon

 ##